 Comments are a vexed issue – if you allow them, make sure that WordPress is correctly set to prevent publication prior to moderation..

-Content
+WordPress Content

-Given that Google now rewards good content above all else, you should be writing more verbose pages / posts with a minimum of 600 – 800+ words if you are serious about attaining rankings.
+Given that Google rewards helpful content above all else, you should be writing more verbose pages / posts with a minimum of 600 – 800+ words if you are serious about attaining rankings.
 Those dinky little 250-word posts that got you good rankings in the past are not going to serve you so well in the future.

 In fact, you might want to go back through a few of them and expand them out with additional original text, and increase their perceived value to both search engines and readers.
 Doing so will ensure the former send you more of the latter, which is the objective of the entire process!